shnewto/bevy-sandbox/README.md

 in this `save-load` branch, there are some boiled down versions of things I'm doing with [moonshine_save](https://github.com/Zeenobit/moonshine_save) to load saved geometry data
-- this sandbox version is pretty lo-fi, so to experiment with either of the two paths, create geometry + save it, or load geometry data from file + spawn it, you comment / uncomment the annotated `add_systems` code
+- this sandbox version is pretty lo-fi, so to experiment with either of the two paths, create geometry + save it, or load geometry data from file + spawn it, you'll need to comment / uncomment the annotated `add_systems` code

 what I expect the app to look like when running